Concise Glutamate Analysis by Using an Online Enzymatic Reaction

 - The robust detection limit (< 3 fmol).
 (Microdialysis samples have higher concentrations) > chromatogram

 This new technique employs an online immobilized enzyme column (glutamate oxidase) positioned after the separation column.
 After the glutamate is separated from other biogenic compounds, it is oxidized by the enzyme column to hydrogen peroxide which can then be detected by the platinum working electrode when the electrochemical detector is set to the DC mode.
-The detection limit for this methodology is the sample medium.
+The detection limit for this method is the sample medium.
 Figure 1 illustrates the detection of brain tissue homogenates.
 One chromatogram can be completed in 10 min.
-The enzyme column life is more than 6 months for microdialysis samples.
+The enzyme column life is over 6 months for microdialysis samples.

 - Microdialysis Samples